matrix-org/synapse/docs/opentracing.md

 ## Enable OpenTracing in Synapse

 OpenTracing is not enabled by default.
-It must be enabled in the homeserver config by uncommenting the config options under `opentracing` as shown in the [sample config](./sample_config.yaml).
-For example:
+It must be enabled in the homeserver config by adding the `opentracing` option to your config file.
+You can find documentation about how to do this in the [config manual](usage/configuration/config_documentation.md) under the header `opentracing`.
+See below for an example opentracing configuration:

 ```yaml
 opentracing: